-Section A. Net Worth Requirements for Types of Authorized Securities
+(A) Types of Authorized Securities

-- (1) For applicants seeking approval to participate in the Single-Family (SF) program, which is comprised of MBS that are backed by single-family level payment, graduated payment, growing equity, buy-down, serial note or adjustable rate mortgages, the minimum base net worth requirement is \$2,500,000. - (2) For applicants seeking approval to participate in the MH program which is comprised of MBS that are backed by FHA-insured Title I manufactured home loans, the minimum base net worth is \$10,000,000.
-Applicants who seek authority to issue MH MBS also must meet the eligibility requirements described in MBS Guide, Ch.
-30. - (3) For applicants seeking approval to participate in the Multifamily program, which is comprised of MBS backed by multifamily construction or permanent loans, the minimum base net worth is \$1,000,000. - (4) For applicants seeking approval to participate in the HMBS program, which is comprised of MBS backed by HECMs, the minimum base net worth requirement is \$5,000,000.
-Applicants who seek authority to issue HMBS also must meet the eligibility requirements described in MBS Guide, Ch.
-35.
+(1) For applicants seeking approval to participate in the Single-Family (SF) program, which is comprised of MBS that are backed by single-family level payment, graduated payment, growing equity, buy-down, serial note or adjustable rate mortgages, the minimum base net worth requirement is \$2,500,000.

+- (2) For applicants seeking approval to participate in the MH program which is comprised of MBS that are backed by FHA-insured Title I manufactured home loans, the minimum base net worth is \$10,000,000.
+Applicants who seek authority to issue MH MBS also must meet the eligibility requirements described in Chapter 30 of this Guide. - (3) For applicants seeking approval to participate in the Multifamily program, which is comprised of MBS backed by multifamily construction or permanent loans, the minimum base net worth is \$1,000,000. - (4) For applicants seeking approval to participate in the HMBS program, which is comprised of MBS backed by HECMs, the minimum base net worth requirement is \$5,000,000.
+Applicants who seek authority to issue HMBS also must meet the eligibility requirements described in Chapter 35 of this Guide.